 Where does this information come from?

-This information is produced on behalf of and with the kidney community, using the latest government and NHS guidance and that of the Renal Association and its partners.
+This information is produced on behalf of and with the kidney community, using the latest government and NHS guidance and that of the UK Kidney Association and its partners.

 - a high temperature (over 37.8 degrees)

 - a loss or change in your normal sense of smell or taste.

 Then you should get a PCR test as soon as possible by visiting the NHS coronavirus page.
 Those unable to access the internet can call 119 in England, Wales and Northern Ireland or 0300 303 2713 in Scotland to book a test.

 You must also start to follow government guidance on self-isolation, including the rules for your household.
 Support is available for people who are self-isolating, including financial support.
 Rules regarding self isolation for people who test positive and also their household members/close contacts vary between each country and are changing in some areas as restrictions lift: